+The Australian Government ensures Commonwealth fisheries are managed sustainably for the benefit of all Australians.
 The Australian Government is committed to the sustainable use of fisheries resources and the conservation of marine ecosystems and biodiversity.
 Commonwealth fisheries management considers both the biological and economic consequences of fishing, including the effects on the broader marine environment.

-Commonwealth Fisheries Harvest Strategy Policy and Guidelines.
-The policy applies an evidence–based, precautionary approach to setting catch levels to ensure that fisheries provide maximum economic returns while maintaining stocks at sustainable levels.
+Key commercial stocks in Commonwealth fisheries are managed under the Commonwealth Fisheries Harvest Strategy Policy and Guidelines and the Commonwealth Fisheries Bycatch Policy.
+These policies guide an evidence–based, precautionary approach to setting catch levels to ensure that fisheries provide maximum economic returns while maintaining stocks at sustainable levels.